mperignon/2016-02-04-Flagstaff/lessons/sqlite/05-null.md

 is actually `null`.
 `null>='1930-01-01'` is also null because we can't answer to that question either.
-And since the only records kept by a `WHERE` are those for which the test is true, record #752 isn't included in either set of results.
+Since the only records kept by a `WHERE` are those for which the test is true, record #752 isn't included in either set of results.